CrossChx/cx-utils/README.md

-# cx-redux-utils
+# cx-general-utils
-A simple library for reducing boilerplate in redux applications
+A collection of handy javascript utilities built on ramda